BorrowSanitizer/docs/src/dev/retags.md

 next:
   ...
 ```
 In this snippet, the function `example` receives a pointer (`%0`) to the place containing the value of `x`.
-The type `Option<Box<T>>` has a ["nullable pointer representation"](https://doc.rust-lang.org/std/option/#options-and-pointers-nullable-pointers), so instead of an explicit discriminant, we can check to see if the `Option` contains a value by checking if the pointer is non-null.
-We store the integer value of the pointer `%0` in the register `%discr`, so if `%discr` is non-zero, then we know to branch to the block `%is_some`, where we retag the innermost pointer of the `Box`.
-Otherwise, we can continue on into the rest of the body of `example`.
+The type `Option<Box<T>>` has a ["nullable pointer representation"](https://doc.rust-lang.org/std/option/#options-and-pointers-nullable-pointers), so instead of an explicit discriminant, we know that the `Option` contains a value if the pointer `%0` is non-null.
+We store the integer value of this pointer in the register `%discr`, so if `%discr` is non-zero, then we know to branch to the block `%is_some`, where we retag the innermost pointer of the `Box`.
+Otherwise, we continue on into the remainder of the function.

 # Reference-level explanation
 Here, we describe each of the changes to the compiler that we will need to fully implement this feature.